mainlp/germanic-lrl-corpora/README.md

 - Data are contemporaneous or from the past century
 - If only a written version is available, it should be (manually) annotated and/or showcase variation through phone[t/m]ic transcriptions or orthographies used specifically for that language variety

 We focus on manual or manually corrected annotations rather than fully automatically annotated data.
+For corpora with an “uncurated” note, we strongly recommend manually checking the data quality, as it might be low or mixed.
+We've excluded corpora where we were to determine large-scale data quality issues.
+Note that the webcrawl-based corpora likely overlap with the contents of some of the other corpora, and for languages with especially few resources, the overlap with Wikipedia tends to be extremely high.

 The license names link to where the license is mentioned on the corpus website, unless the license is mentioned on the site linked in the first column, in the article accompanying the dataset, or in the downloaded corpus files.
+Always refer to the original corpus websites/papers to double-check the license information; we cannot guarantee that the information here is up to date.

 Did we forget a corpus for a Germanic low-resource language or dialect that fits these inclusion criteria?
 Please reach out to us via a GitHub issue or pull request or an email to `verena DOT blaschke ÄT cis.lmu.de`!